5 Free Music Distribution Services Worth Checking Out

 Many years ago, distributing your own music was possible for artists, and in fact, it’s how many of them managed to put their records into stores everywhere.
 Once physical took a backseat to digital storefronts like iTunes and Amazon, those outlets often had pages explaining how to upload music, so every act could do it on their own.
 It’s still possible with some stores, but most have now deleted those helpful resources, as it’s much easier for the vast majority of acts to go through one of the many approved distribution services.
 Streaming platforms also prefer this method, as they are inundated with new music constantly, and some don’t even accept music coming from individual people, as opposed to proper distro companies.

 The idea of saving some money by going it alone and uploading your new songs or album to digital storefronts and streaming platforms might sound like a good idea, but it will require so much time and effort to succeed and with only some options available, it’s not worth it.
-As you can see from the startups and companies I’ve profiled above (and there are plenty of other free services I didn’t have room to include and paid services we’ve previously discussed), there are many firms vying for your attention, your money, and your music.
+As you can see from the startups and companies I’ve profiled above (and there are plenty of other free music distribution services I didn’t have room to include and paid services we’ve previously discussed), there are many firms vying for your attention, your money, and your music.
 So save yourself the hassle and go with a distributor that knows what it is doing!

 Daily Music Career Info!
 Follow Us.